katoid/angular-grid-layout/README.md

 /** Minimum amount of pixels that the user should move before it starts the drag sequence. */
 @Input() dragStartThreshold: number = 0;

+/**
+ * To manually start dragging, route the desired pointer events to this method.
+ * Dragging initiated by this method will work regardless of the value of the draggable Input.
+ * It is the caller's responsibility to call this method with only the events that are desired to cause a drag.
+ * For example, if you only want left clicks to cause a drag, it is your responsibility to filter out other mouse button events.
+ * @param startEvent The pointer event that should initiate the drag.
+ */
+startDragManually(startEvent: MouseEvent | TouchEvent);
 ```